PolyVectors/Silicon/docs/silicon-by-example.md

 # Silicon By Example

-This page takes heavy inspiration from [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/).
+This page takes heavy inspiration from [Rust by example](https://doc.rust-lang.org/stable/rust-by-example/).
+Silicon by example is a fast paced tutorial on how to use Silicon as quickly as possible.